-An example of the D-vine for $T=5$ is exhibited in Figure \ref{Dvine}.
-The nodes in tree 1~(top) represent the probability integral transformed marginals $\{F(Y_t)\}_{t=1}^T$ and the edges in each tree becomes the nodes in the next tree.
-From left to right, the $s$th edge in tree $t-s~(t>s)$ corresponds to the (conditional) bivariate copula $c_{s, t}$ that is used in $f_D(\bfy, \bfbeta)$ to specify the conditional joint distribution of $(Y_s, Y_t)$ given variables $(Y_{s+1},\ldots, Y_{t-1})$.
-The edges of the entire D-vine indicate the bivariate copulas $\{\{c_{s,t}\}_{s=1}^{t-1}\}_{t=1}^T$ that contribute to the pair copula constructions.
-The key feature of the D-vine is that the edges of each tree only connect adjacent nodes, which makes it simple to understand and naturally interpretable for time series.
-Note that if $\bfY$ represents a univariate time series, the D-vine then provides a valid univariate time series model.

 Although copulas have been proposed for modeling temporal and cross-sectional dependence in the aforementioned two separate strands of studies, there are few multivariate time series models that use copulas to account for both types of dependence simultaneously.
-Some notable exceptions are \cite{Smith2015} and \cite{Beare2015}, where the authors first stack the multivariate time series into a univariate time series and then design copula-based dependence structures for the resulted univariate time series. \cite{Brechmann2014} use an R-vine to simultaneously model the temporal and cross-sectional dependence.
+Some notable exceptions are: \cite{Smith2015} and \cite{Beare2015} first stack the multivariate time series into a univariate time series and then design D-vine based dependence structures for the resulted univariate time series; \cite{Brechmann2014} use an R-vine to simultaneously model the temporal and cross-sectional dependence.
 These approaches demonstrate flexible dependence structures and show superior performance to the standard multivariate time series models, such as Vector AR, in various applications.
 One potential drawback is that these models are technically complicated and can be difficult to implement.
-For example, all the proposed methods involve a direct copula-based joint distribution of a high-dimensional vector of length $Td$, which is challenging both analytically and computationally, especially when the cross-sectional dimension $d$ is high.
-Another potential disadvantage is that it can be hard for these models to impose desirable (parsimonious) structures into the cross-sectional dependence, such as time-varying, and spatial or factor-structured dependence, which may further hinder their abilities in modeling high-dimensional time series such as large panel data or spatio-temporal data.
+For example, all the proposed methods involve a direct copula-based joint distribution of a high-dimensional vector of length $T\times d$, which is challenging both analytically and {computationally}, especially when the cross-sectional dimension $d$ is high.
+Another potential disadvantage is that it can be difficult for these models to impose parsimonious and intuitively interpretable structures into the cross-sectional dependence, such as time-varying, and spatial or factor-structured dependence, which may further hinder their abilities in modeling high-dimensional time series such as large panel data or spatio-temporal data.